HungryHowies/wordpress/sso_plugin_config.md

 sA8fuzka0AFmNDKmeOT7La0hfP91
 -----END CERTIFICATE-----
 ```
 Navigate to the tab called "Service Provider Metadata".
-Click the download button for the Metadata XML File.
-Which will be upload to Zitadel.
+Click the download button for the Metadata XML File save this file to be accessed later.
+WordPress Metedata XML file will be upload to Zitadel later when making Project/Application.

 Next Configure Attribute/Role Mapping tab.
 Scroll down to "Role Mapping" and choose  the default role.
-In this example its for Administrators
+In this example it will be set for Administrators.

 ![image](https://github.com/HungryHowies/wordpress/assets/22652276/fe5f1ad5-db4d-43dd-8fef-c0d940a27e79)

-Once completed click the " Update" button.
+Once completed click the "Update" button.

-Now any SSO User for WordPress has a Admin role.
+**NOTE:** SSO User for WordPress has a Admin role when logging in.

-# Project and Application
+# Zitadel Projects and Applications

 Log into Zitadel instance.